kritiksoman/GIMP-ML/README.md

 MIT

 Please note that additional license terms apply for each individual model.
 See the [references](#references) list for details.
-Many of the models restrict usage to non-commercial or research purposes only (highlighted with :x:).
+Many of the models restrict usage to non-commercial or research purposes only.

 # Citation